 With just one additional page per month, you’ll get a lot in return, believe me.

 In the beginning, I used a regular planner without any trackers.

-At the time, I think it was a good choice for me.
+At the time, I thought it was a good choice for me.

-I didn’t want to overwhelm myself with the sea of endless possibilities which are available when just starting out.
+I didn’t want to overwhelm myself with the sea of endless possibilities that are available when just starting out.

 However, if you’re an “experienced” planner user, you very well know how planning out your days (and weeks, and months…) evolve over time.

-So, once I got in the routine, I wanted to expand my planner and add some more pages to it.
+So, once I got into the routine, I wanted to expand my planner and add some more pages to it.

 Among the newly added pages was also a habit tracker.

 It didn’t take much time to discover the benefits of keeping (and using!) them.

 Here are some of the advantages of a habit tracker which I found to be the most useful.